even4void/aliquote/content/post/lost-found-2011.md

 ### Malahanobis outlier detection

-This time, we use the [mvoutlier](http://cran.r-project.org/web/packages/mvoutlier/index.html) and the `chisq.plot()` function that will plot the ordered robust mahalanobis distances of the data against the quantiles of the χ<sup>2</sup> distribution.
+This time, we use the [mvoutlier](http://cran.r-project.org/web/packages/mvoutlier/index.html) and the `chisq.plot()` function that will plot the ordered robust Mahalanobis distances of the data against the quantiles of the χ<sup>2</sup> distribution.

 ```r
 library(mvoutlier)